danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 A few other things occurred as you were speaking, Susana was asking about the genealogy group and the New Towns group.
 They are working in parallel, but not working together.
-Fourquet and Murard were part of Evry at the beginning but then Evry ends first and work in Melun Senart and Marne*-*la*-*Vallée continues much further, leading into other types of urban projects.
+Fourquet and Murard were part of Evry at the beginning but then Evry ends first and work in Melun-Sénart and Marne-la-Vallée continues much further, leading into other types of urban projects.
 These works are being developed in parallel, but not theorised together in a systematic way.